awsdocs/aws-php-developers-guide/doc_source/service_dynamodb-session-handler.rst

 `AWS Console for Amazon DynamoDB <https://console.aws.amazon.com/dynamodb/home>`_, or by using the |sdk-php|.

+When creating this table use 'id' as the name of the primary key.
+Also it is recommended to setup a `Time To Live attribute <https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html>`_ using the 'expires' attribute to benefit from automatic garbage collection of sessions.

 Step 3.
 Use PHP Sessions as You Normally Would
 ----------------------------------------------